 What is welding?

-It is usually a combination of two or more elements.
-After heating them to high temperature and consolidating them.
-These are, for example, metals or plastics.
-Thanks to this treatment, we have a hard structure that holds the material firmly.
-During this process, additional filler (e.g., tin) is often added between the fragments to be joined.
+It is a combination of usually at least two elements.
+Through heating them to high temperatures and fusion.
+These include, for example metals or plastics.
+Thanks to this treatment, we have a hard structurewhich holds the material firmly in place.
+During this process, additional filler (e.g. tin) between the fragments to be joined.

 What are the types?